bayeslife/funprog/README.md

 - eventing - combines a set of measurements (single point in time) into events (which have a start/end/duration)
 - sampling - Sample at a lower frequence than the values are being produced
 - passthrough - map each event to itself
+- split - maps from a stream of N events into a stream of N+ events by splitting one event into multiple

 ### Generators